greyvugrin/aws-ssh-ssm/README.md

 | username | The username of your IAM user.  | Yes |

 ## Create your SSH hosts file & add hosts

+> Note!
+If you're using this tool on a team, get the ssh_config_hosts file from a teammate.

 ```
 cp ssh_config_hosts.example ssh_config_hosts